narfit66/ncursesw-rs/README.md

 All features are supported as of ncurses ABI 6.1 including extended color pairs, soft labels, ripoff lines, panels, mouse, menus and forms, i would suggest examining ncurses maintainer Thomas E. Dickey [online documentation](https://invisible-island.net/ncurses/man/ncurses.3x.html) and also the [panels](https://invisible-island.net/ncurses/man/panel.3x.html), [mouse](https://invisible-island.net/ncurses/man/curs_mouse.3x.html), [menu](https://invisible-island.net/ncurses/man/menu.3x.html) and [form](https://invisible-island.net/ncurses/man/form.3x.html) documentation, if you get the chance have a read of the book `Dan Gookin's Guide to Ncurses Programming` by well i guessing here but i'm thinking it's Dan Gookin, this is a good primer to gain an understanding in how to use this library.
 In both cases you will need a basic knowlege of 'C'.

-Alternativly have a look at the crate [ncursesw-win](https://crates.io/crates/ncursesw-win) which wraps this crate safely by not exposing any of the ncurses library raw pointers and by encapsulating them in formalised structures.
+Alternativly have a look at the crate [ncursesw-win](https://crates.io/crates/ncursesw-win) which wraps this crate safely by not exposing the ncurses library raw pointers and by encapsulating them in formalised structures.

 ## Documentation